huntercfreeman/HunterFreeman.About/README.md

 to save batteries, but the keyboard is irreplaceable.
 I think this is better than any keyboard out there, it isn't only about low cost, it also is simply the best.

+It has a "turn off computer" button and I can't stand when keyboards have these.
+But, you can disable it by changing what the computer does when you hit the power button.
+I then make sure to test it randomly to make sure it isn't going to turn off my computer if I accidentally hit it instead of the volume buttons that are RIGHT NEXT TO IT?!?!?!??!!!!!

 ---

 ## "The aliens aren't contacting us"